XRPLF/xrpl-dev-portal/content/concepts/consensus-network/federated-sidechains.md

 ## How to Set Up a Federated Sidechain

 Federated Sidechains are currently available as an Engineering Preview so you can experiment and explore the potential of sidechains.
-You can connect sidechains to the XRP Ledger Testnet, Devnet, or Mainnet as soon as network servers upgrade to XRPL 1.8.
+You can connect sidechains to the XRP Ledger Testnet, Devnet, or Mainnet as long as [the servers](the-rippled-server.html) in the mainchain network are running version 1.8.0 or higher.

 **Caution:** You can connect sidechains to the XRP Ledger Mainnet to develop and test with small amounts; it is not recommended for production use cases until federated sidechains are available in a release.